General (Mostly Money-Related) Tips and Tricks in Living in London/ United Kingdom

 You can also do part-time jobs if you’re self-funded or want more allowance (though I do think mine’s enough already)!
 The maximum is about 20 hours/ week (based on T4 VISA).
 Do think of your limit though, you can do it, but you’re here to study.

 The nicest job should be the one related to your field.
 Being a teaching assistant or helping in the lab sure is helpful.
 If your experience is something that’s shareable to tutor, you can also do tutoring.
-For one-off jobs, you can also help waiting for dormitories in holiday seasons or helping at exams (as proctors or helper for impaired students).
+For one-off jobs, you can also help to wait for dormitories in holiday seasons or to help at exams (as proctors or helper for impaired students).
 If you’re feeling adventurous, you can apply to be test subjects for research.
 There’re a lot of them, from being questioned, doing a particular diet, discussing some stuff, and others.
 Fast food and other service-related jobs can be applied outside the campus.

 You can just look at your uni’s website or Gumtree for vacancies.
 In my department, there’re kitchen helper job (I helped as a server for Christmas lunch last time), clean room cleaning job, and printer help job, so there are actually a lot of them if you’re looking closely.
 There’re sometimes vacancies for Indonesian tour guides/ translators advertised in PPI or other Indonesian community.
 If you like cooking and there are sizeable Indonesian population nearby, you can also offer a cooking service.
 Likewise with computer tinkering and hair cutting and other skills.

 Look into what’s available and what your need is.
 If you have campus internet, and you have wi-fi installed in your dormitory already, do you need unlimited internet on your phone?
-Generally, if you have internet in your flat and at the campus, your phone internet will mostly be used for maps and general messaging outside.
+Generally, if you have internet in your flat and on your campus, your phone internet will mostly be used for maps and general messaging outside.
 I ended up using PAYG service for that (I use Three.
 My 10 GBP balance had lasted for 9 months (update: and counting) already.
 I also use a 3 scheme of free 200 MB/month but it needs new SIM card and the promotion period has ended so I don’t think you can have it now).
 Don’t forget to look at the signal coverage around your area as well.
 Indonesian students usually use Giffgaff PAYG or goodybags or Three.
-If you have your address already, you can have the card sent to your address when you arrive in the UK (which is pretty neat, I can pop the SIM card straight after I came in the flat, which miles away from provider’s booth).
+If you have your address already, you can have the card sent to your address when you arrive in the UK (which is pretty neat, I can pop the SIM card straight after I came in the flat, which is miles away from provider’s booth).
 If you’re planning to travel to other countries a lot, I indeed suggest this provider, because of its Feel at Home scheme, works even in USA and Indonesia.

 There’re a few buses and train service that offer wi-fi as well (like in Surrey’s Metrobus or SouthWest Train).
 There’s also London free wi-fi guide.
 For certain providers, you can have wi-fi in London’s Tube (including Virginmedia, EE, Vodafone, O2, and Three).
 For calling family in Indonesia, Skype, Whatsapp, or Google Hangout can be a choice.
 If they don’t have internet, you can buy Skype credits.
 Sometimes Lebara can be cheaper for an international call, do check the rate.